diyayat/yatindia-backend/EMAIL_TROUBLESHOOTING.md

 # Email Troubleshooting Guide

+## ✅ Using ZeptoMail REST API

+Your email service now uses **ZeptoMail REST API** instead of SMTP.
+This bypasses firewall/network restrictions and is more reliable.

 ## Why emails work on localhost but not on server?

 This is almost always due to **missing environment variables** on your production server.